In this article we’ll be reviewing the best solo board games that you can enjoy as a single player – never be bored again!

 Seven different scenarios are included with the game, providing you with different and more challenging ways to play.
 Maybe you fancy being a treasure hunter; or what about an exorcist?

 No two games are the same as you face up to challenges such as fighting wild beasts, or protecting yourself from the weather.
-Using the hundreds of events cards you can lose yourself in this adventure for up to three hours.
+Using the hundreds of events cards you can lose yourself in this adventure for up to three hours, one of the best solo story board games.

 #6 Imperial Settlers (4 / 5)